lakbot/complete-javascript-course/01-Fundamentals-Part-1/starter/notes.md

 let fullAge = true;
 // Undefined - when we declare an empty variable, the value and type of value will be undefined let children;
 // Null - null is similar to undefined .
-Both value and type of value will be undefined. console.log(typeof null) will output "object" which is regarded as a bug.
+Both value and type of value will be null. console.log(typeof null) will output "object" which is regarded as a bug.
 This was never corrected for legacy reasons.
 // Symbol - introduced in ES2015 and not useful now
 // BigInt - introduced in ES2020 - larger integers which can hold more than Number type
 - JS has dynamic typing.
 We do not have to manually define the data type of the value stored in a variable.
 Instead, data types are determined automatically.